traefik/hub/api-gateway/1-getting-started/README.md

 export TRAEFIK_HUB_TOKEN=SET_YOUR_TOKEN_HERE
 ```

-With this token, we can add a [static configuration file](linux/traefik-hub.toml) for Traefik Hub and a [systemd service](linux/traefik-hub.service):
+With this token, we can add a [static configuration file](linux/traefik-hub.toml) for Traefik Hub API Gateway and a [systemd service](linux/traefik-hub.service):

 ```shell
 sudo cp api-gateway/1-getting-started/linux/traefik-hub.toml /etc/traefik-hub/traefik-hub.toml